JeffreyTangMain/3DS-Dev-Area-Template/README.md

 Your modpack goes into 2_Modpack, into the titleID folder (rename this to the titleID of your game), and all modifications should go into romfs.
 The scripts are specifically tailored for the single romfs folder, but likely could be molded to manipulate any other extracted folders.

+2_Individual_Mods is an implementation of a mod load order, which will be copied into 2_Modpack in the order they exist alphabetically and numerically.
+This means any **lower** mods are the ones that overwrite **higher** ones.
+For example, any files in 1_Sample_Mod will be overwritten by matching files in 2_Sample_Mod.
+This isn't necessary to use the template, it's possible to just use 2_Modpack for everything, but it's convenient for putting multiple mods together when you only work on one.
+If you don't plan on using this, **remove** the sample mod folder so nothing is copied over into your workspace.

 Inside 4_SD_Card_CIA_Install, you'll need to put your boot9.bin, movable.sed, and seeddb.bin next to the .txt that mentions those files.
   - boot9.bin and movable.sed: https://ihaveamac.github.io/dump.html
   - seeddb.bin: https://github.com/ihaveamac/3DS-rom-tools/raw/master/seeddb/seeddb.bin